JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-function-pointers-from-c.md

 ```
 </div>

-Here we use `staticCFunction{..}` helper function from Kotlin/Native to wrap a Kotlin lambda function into a C Function pointer.
+We use `staticCFunction{..}` helper function from Kotlin/Native to wrap a Kotlin lambda function into a C Function pointer.
 It only allows having unbound and non-capturing lambda functions.
 For example, it is not able
 to use a local variable from the function.
 We may only use globally visible declarations.
 Throwing exceptions
 from a `staticCFunction{..}` will end up in non-deterministic side-effects.
 It is vital to make sure that we are not